Jonathan Zenneck: Middle years

 In 1895, Zenneck left zoology and turned over to the new field of radio science, He became assistant to Ferdinand Braun and lecturer at "Physikalisches Institut" in Strasbourg, Alsace.
 Nikola Tesla's lectures introduced him to the wireless sciences.
 In 1899, Zenneck started propagation studies of wireless telegraphy, first over land, but then became more interested in the larger ranges that were reached over sea.
 In 1900 he started ship-to-coast experiments in the North Sea near Cuxhaven, Germany. in 1902 he conducted tests of directional antennas.
 In 1905, Zenneck left Strasbourg since he was appointed assistant-professor at the Danzig Technische Hochschule and in 1906, he became professor of experimental physics in the Braunschweig Technische Hochschule.
 Also in 1906, Zenneck wrote "Electromagnetic Oscillations and Wireless Telegraphy", the then standard textbook on the subject).
 In 1909, he joined Badische Anilin und Sodafabrik in Ludwigshafen to experiment with electrical discharges in air to produce bound nitrogen as fertilizer.
 In 1913, he became director of the newly created Physics Institute of the Technische Hochschule München.

-Zenneck analyzed solutions to Maxwell's equations that are localized around an interface between a conducting medium and a non-conducting medium.
+Zenneck analyzed solutions to Maxwell's equations describing electromagnetic waves that are localized around an interface between a conducting medium and a non-conducting medium.
 In these solutions, the electric field strength decays exponentially in each medium as distance from the interface increases.
-These waves are sometimes called Zenneck waves.
+These waves are sometimes called Zenneck waves and are relevant to ground waves, radio waves that travel horizontally just above the ground.
 Zenneck analyzed plane wave solutions having this property; he also analyzed solutions with cylindrical symmetry having this property.